v-vong3/csulb/cecs_343/demo/patterns-demo/behavioral/strategy/README.md

 ## Description

 This pattern is used when you want to encapsulate flows or algorithms as objects.
-The concept of this pattern is similar to the Command pattern.
+The concept of this pattern is similar to the Command Pattern.
 The goal is to have an object that represents a specific, ordered workload that can be run on demand.

 Often times you encounter situations where you need to reuse certain parts of a workflow or algorithm in a new scenario.
 Most developers will copy & paste the code into a new area of the code base and then modify what's needed in the copy.
-By doing so, you are breaking the Don't Repeat Yourself (DRY) principle by introducing redundant code.
-Additionally, if a new global change to that code is required, you will now be responsible for updating two places in your application instead of just one.
-The Strategy pattern seeks to alleviate this by forcing developers to compartmentalize code into smaller finite chunks so that they can be strung together and reused as different workloads.
+By doing so, you are breaking the Don't Repeat Yourself (DRY) principle by introducing (mostly) redundant code.
+Additionally, if a new global change were to take place, you would now be responsible for updating two areas of your application instead of just one.
+The Strategy Pattern seeks to alleviate this by forcing developers to compartmentalize code into smaller, finite chunks so that they can be strung together and reused as different workloads.

 ## Example

 Imagine you are tasked with building specific workout plans for different individuals.
 You need to be able to mix and match different exercise activities into a set routine according to the needs of the individual.
 For example, if one person wants to build upper body strength, then you would need to create a routine that focuses on push ups, pull ups and bicep curls.
 If a person wants to be build up endurance, then you would need to create a routine that focuses on running, burpies and push ups.
 From these two scenarios, you can see that you will need to reuse certain exercise activies.

-Since you detest having redundant code in your application, you decide to follow the Strategy pattern.
-Consequently, individual exercise activities are modeled as executable tasks while the workout routine is modeled as an executable workout strategy.
-The workout strategy would represent an _ordered_ collection of excersie tasks.
-When a workout strategy is executed it will go through the ordered collection of tasks and execute then one by one until the last task is executed.
+Since you detest having redundant code in your application, you decide to follow the Strategy Pattern in order to promote code reuse.
+Consequently, individual exercise activities are modeled as executable tasks while the workout routine as a whole is modeled as an executable workout strategy.
+The workout strategy would represent an _ordered_ collection of exercise tasks.
+When a workout strategy is executed it iterate through the ordered collection of tasks and execute then one by one until the last task has been executed.

 ## Usage

-Notice how concise and clear the usage code is.
-Image how daunting it would be to tackle the alternative if the Strategy pattern was not used.

 ``` csharp